 - understand increasingly challenging texts through learning new vocabulary, knowing the purpose, audience and context, making inferences and referring to evidence and checking to make sure that what they have read makes sense

-- read critically through knowing how language presents meaning; recognising poetic conventions; studying setting, plot and characterisation; how dramatists communicate effectively through performance; making critical comparisons across text; studying a range of authors.
+- read critically through knowing how language presents meaning; recognising poetic conventions; studying setting, plot and characterisation, studying a range of authors; Higher Study: how dramatists communicate effectively through performance; making critical comparisons across texts.

-- drawing on knowledge or literary and rhetorical devices from their reading and listening to enhance the impact of their writing (higher level skill)
+- drawing on knowledge or literary and rhetorical devices from their reading and listening to enhance the impact of their writing (Higher study)

-In addition, they should be taught to plan, draft, edit and proof-read through
+In addition, they will be taught to plan, draft, edit and proof-read through

 - considering how their writing reflects the audiences and purposes for which it was intended